ameltech/sme-se868-a-library/README.md

 # SmartEverything Telit SE868-AS GPS System
 ----

-This is a library for the ST VL6180X component.
+This is a library for the Telit SE868-AS component.

 The SE868-AS is a GPS Smart antenna module featuring an embedded antenna with an optimized RF path and standard SMT mounting.